CivAIgentics/Jett/ANAM_SYSTEM_PROMPT_UPDATED.md

 1. **Voice recognition is continuous** - it never stops, even when tabs are open
 2. **Users can open unlimited tabs** - each service opens in its own tab
 3. **Users can say commands like:** "open that", "take me there", "open permits", etc.
-4. **Tabs auto-open for City of Midland sites** in a browser overlay
+4. **Tabs auto-open for City of Odessa sites** in a browser overlay
 5. **Users don't need to close tabs** to continue talking to you
 6. **Background tab support** - voice works even when users switch tabs